Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

     }
 ```

-To remove all records, use:
+To remove all records, use the following function:
   - `Preference.RemoveAll()`

-## Managing application preferences
+## Manage application preferences

 Following code snippet shows how to store counter value, when application is closed using [Tizen.Applications.Preference](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Preference.html) module.